Schools out – public or private that is the question

 Whether or not parents blame the teacher for poor academic performance of their child fielded some revealing results – across both groups, 57% said they’d hold teachers ‘somewhat accountable’.
 However, 27% of private school parents said they were more likely to judge their children’s teachers as ‘largely accountable’.

-That said, there was a general respect and admiration for the vocation of teaching and an acknowledgement it was underrated by society – all but nine out of ten respondents believe teaching should be honored as a ‘highly esteemed professional position’.
+That said, there was a general respect and admiration for the vocation of teaching and an acknowledgement it was underrated by society – all but nine out of ten respondents believe teaching should be honoured as a ‘highly esteemed professional position’.
 Not only that, nearly two thirds believe teachers are not paid enough.

 Overall, Australia’s education system scores a solid B+